-What are the current restrictions?
+What are the current restrictions on USA Travel?

 United Kingdom citizens face travel restrictions on almost every country they visit.
 Joe Biden, the new US President, has banned United Kingdom citizens from traveling to the United States.
 Former US President Donald Trump removed the ban two days before leaving office, but the Biden administration reversed the decision.

 Since the pandemic’s early days, the initial ban had been in place.
 And UK citizens – unless they have special access – haven’t been able to visit the country ever since.
 Furthermore, British citizens aren’t allowed to leave the country for non-essential travel.
 So travel to the US is entirely off for now.

 The UK identified the mutant strain of covid19 in Kent, England, at the end of 2020, leading to a ban on British travelers worldwide.

 What is the ongoing damage to the travel industry?